 - 1) A communications service that includes a one-way beeper service, one-way text service, and two-way text and voice service. - 2) A public address announcement system.
-Many PBX telephone systems can do paging through the speakers in the telephone sets. - PBX Private Branch eXchange.
+Many PBX telephone systems can do paging through the speakers in the telephone sets.

+PBX

+Private Branch eXchange.
 An in-house telephone switching system that interconnects telephone extensions to each other, as well as to the outside telephone network.
-It can include functions such as least cost routing for outside calls, call forwarding, conference calling, and call accounting. - PCS Personal Communications Services.
-Refers to a variety of wireless services emerging after the U.S. Government auctioned commercial licenses in late 1994 and early 1995.
+It can include functions such as least cost routing for outside calls, call forwarding, conference calling, and call accounting.